Mary Katherine Blackwood

 Mary Katherine Blackwood is the main character in Shirley Jackson's 1962 novel, We Have Always Lived in the Castle.
 The eighteen-year-old "Merricat" lives with her remaining family members, Constance and Julian Blackwood, on an estate in Vermont.
 As a result of a tragedy six years prior the family remains isolated from the surrounding village.
 The Dictionary of Literary Characters designates a "definition" to Merricat as follows: Reclusive, psychotic 18-year-old who lives in the family manse with her older sister, Constance Blackwood, and her uncle, Julian Blackwood, as a child, poisoned most of her family in Shirley Jackson's We Have Always Lived in the Castle.She practices sympathetic magic in order to keep her family out of harm's way.
-Extremely superstitious, she exudes mysterious behavior and further shows signs of psychopathy as her role expands.
+Extremely superstitious, she exudes mysterious behavior and further shows signs of psychopathy and obsessive–compulsive disorder as her role expands.

 Concept and creation

 In the years leading up to the publishing of We Have Always Lived in the Castle, Shirley Jackson's health was on a steady decline.
 And in turn, her "protagonists grew increasingly disturbed until Jackson created Merricat Blackwood, a psychotic killer."